semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 All these parts are meant to work together, but each one may be maintained by a separate team and written in a different language.

-Next, log in with your Semaphore account and click on **Create New** on the upper left corner:
+Next, log in with your Semaphore account and click on **create new** on the upper left corner.

 ![Creating a new project](./figures/03-create-new.png)

 Now, choose the repository you forked.
+Alternatively, f you prefer to jump directly to the finished setup, find the monorepo example and click on **fork & run**.

 ![Selecting a repository](./figures/03-choose-repository.png)